These questions and answers were created by the STEMG to assist you in understanding the concepts of ASD Simplified Technical English (STE).

 When will the next issue of Specification be published?

 The frequency of issues is usually three years.
-The current specification is Issue 7, January 2017.
+The current issue is 7 released in January 2017.
+The next issue is planned for 2020.

 How can I make suggestions to improve STE?